liwybloc/sonic-ws/README.md

 ## KNOWN ISSUES

-Can't send 0 values through stuff like STRINGS; processes as [""] instead of []
+Can't send 0 values through stuff like STRINGS; processes as [""] instead of [] Booleans sometimes use extra bytes for some reason

 ## PLANNED FEATURES